Know About RBI’s Floating Rate Savings Bonds For July-December 2021

 However, the interest rate on these bonds is subject to change every 6 months.
-In July 2021, the Reserve Bank of India declared the interest rate on its Floating Rate Savings Bond from July 2021 to December 2021.
-The said interest rate is set at 7.15%.
+In July 2022, the Reserve Bank of India declared the interest rate on its Floating Rate Savings Bond from July 2022 to December 2021.
+The said interest rate is set at 7.15%(6.80 percent+0.35 percent).

 On that note, let us uncover more about this bond below.